 Among the most important questions that remain is what information is actually embedded in MFID; whether MFID contains new information over implied correlation.
 One way to credibly distinguish between linear and non-linear dependence is to create a portfolio that captures non-linear-dependence aspects (MFID) while being relatively unrelated to linear-dependence aspects (implied correlation).
 To accomplish this, we decompose the MFID-sorted portfolio into a new strategy: one that goes long stocks with a high exposure to MFID and shorts those with low exposures to MFID, while seeking to match the exposure to implied correlation.
 Additionally, we create a similar strategy by matching information relating to (model-free implied) variance, skewness, and kurtosis.
-Similar to Equation (12), we calculate the exposure of individual stocks to the four measures.
-We test these four bivariate portfolios relative to classic risk factor models (Fama & French, 2015).
-Table 3 presents the alpha of these portfolios.
+Table 3 presents the alpha of the four strategies controlling for the five Fama and French factors and the BAB factor.